What to Bring

 Food Treats & Pouch

 Using your pocket to hold food treats makes them too difficult to access quickly at the time they are required.
-We therefore recommend you purchase a decent sized treat pouch that can be clipped to your belt for easy access and will hold plenty of high-value food treats.
-Click here, to purchase one of our treat pouches
+We therefore recommend you purchase a decent sized treat pouch like this one that can be clipped to your belt for easy access and will hold plenty of high-value food treats.
+To reward your dog and reinforce good behaviour in a way that makes them eager to repeat it, high-value treats are needed.
+Tip: bring treats which are ‘soft, smelly and squidgy’ chopped in pea-sized cubes – bring plenty as you’ll get through more than you think.
+If you’re worried about over-feeding your dog, ration their regular meals according to the amount of food used in training.

 Clicker